slsdetectorgroup/slsDetectorPackage/.github/pull_request_template.md

 <details>
 <summary>PR types and its descriptions</summary>

-- Feature
+- Feature PR:
-  - Minor/Major
+  - can be a Minor or Major change.
-  - Features or changes
+  - can be an enhancement or change to existing features.
-  - Compilation or dependency
+  - can be a compilation or dependency change.
-  - Bug fixes to a feature not released yet
+  - can be a bug fix to a feature not released yet.

-- Bug Fix
+- Bug Fix PR:
-  - Bug fixes to released code
+  - can be a bug fix to already released code.
-  - Forgotten/modifying released documentation about code
+  - can be modifications to already released documentation regarding code.

-- Infrastructure
+- Infrastructure PR:
-  - Workflows fix/change
+  - can be a workflows fix or change.
-  - Internal processes documentation
+  - can be a change in internal processes documentation.
-  - Helper Scripts
+  - can be a helper script.
-  - Bug fixes to an infrastructure not released yet
+  - can be a bug fix to an infrastructure not released yet.

 </details>